-Blandfordia Grandiflora or as they are commonly called ‘Christmas Bells’ are a must for the native garden, or in fact any garden, Large flowers heads held high on stalks nearly 1m high.
+Blandfordia Grandiflora or as they are commonly called ‘Christmas Bells’ are a must for the native garden, in fact they can be grown in any style of garden as well as containers.
+Large flowers heads held high on stalks nearly 1m high.
 With up to 20 flowers on a stalk they make a fantastic display and they are from the lily family.

 They can also be grown in containers, use a largish deep pot and a good quality potting mix.